redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

 - [Satellite 6.8 UI](https://www.example.com)
 - [Ansible Automation Platform 2.9 UI](https://www.example.com)

-Within the AAP UI, click on 'Hosts', then xxxx
-You will see

-We have CentoS Nodes in Ansible Inventory
+**Steps:**<br>

-Login to Ansible Tower, From the Dashboard main menu item, click [Hosts]
+1. Login to Ansible Tower, From the Dashboard main menu item, click [Hosts]

-Here you will see the Centos nodes
+2. Here, you will see we have CentoS Nodes in Ansible Inventory

-**Background:**<br>
 Using the same Satellite workflow (Content Views, Lifecycles, etc.) we can  treat the CentOS nodes just like the RHEL nodes

-**Steps:**<br>
 Now, we need to run through to register to Satellite (using subscription manager) vis activation keys Ansible Tower -> Templatres - SERVER / Register CentOS